-Sexual abuse involves any unwanted sexual contact where the victim has been forced, coerced or tricked into participation against their will.
-This can include the use of force, emotional bargaining, blackmail or mind games to force sexual contact.
-Anyone may be a victim.
-Male or female, young or old, rich or poor, all educational levels.
+Sexual abuse involves any unwanted sexual contact where the victim has been forced, coerced, or tricked into participating against their will.
+This can include the use of force, emotional bargaining, blackmail, or mind games to force sexual contact.
+Anyone may be a victim, male or female, young or old, rich or poor, and all educational levels.

-Over 80% of sexual assaults are committed by someone the victim knows-a relative, friend, or date.
-It is much higher, 93%, for child victims.
+Over 80% of sexual assaults are committed by someone the victim knows – a relative, friend, or date.
+The percentage is much higher for child victims, at 93%.

 How Can You Help?

-Gather information, attend trainings, and contact the Victims’ Resource Center.
+Gather information, attend training, and contact the Victims’ Resource Center for educational materials.

 Lend a sympathetic ear